Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A]

 In more detail, we write each step with proof, respectively.

-$\underline{\text{\bf Step(1)}}$ \quad To construct the statement for Step(1), first it suffices to prove two claims, i.e., Claim(I) and Claim(II), and after then there is nothing to prove for Step(1) with (15.6.7). \ms
+$\underline{\text{\bf Step(1)}}$ \quad To construct the statement for Step(1), first it suffices to write two claims, i.e., Claim(I) and Claim(II), and after then it remains to prove two claims for Step(1) with (15.6.7-2). \ms

-$\underline{\text{\rm Claim(I)}}$ \quad $f(y,z,\phi_1,\dots,\phi_{j})$ of (15.6.1) can be represented in the form
+$\underline{\text{\rm Claim(I)}}$ \quad $f(y,z,\phi_1,\dots,\phi_{j})$ of (15.6.1-2) can be represented in the form

-where $f$ of (15.6.8) is viewed as $f(y,z,\phi_1,\dots,\phi_{j})$, satisfying the following property:
+where $f$ of (15.6.8-2) is viewed as $f(y,z,\phi_1,\dots,\phi_{j})$, satisfying the following property:

 {\rm(1)} Let $i$ be fixed with $0\le i\le d_{j+1}-2$.
 For each $j\ge 1$, $S'_{j+1,i}=S'_{j+1,i}(y,z)\in \C\{y\}[z]$ is a polynomial of degree $<\Pi^j_{t=1}n_t$ in $z$ and $S'_{j+1,i}(0,z)=0$. \ms

 {\rm(2)} Consider $y,z,\phi_1,\dots,\phi_{j-1}$ as independent complex $(j+1)$-variables at the origin in $\C^{j+1}$.
 Let $i$ be fixed with $0\le i\le d_{j+1}-2$.
 For any nonzero monomial $\Pi^{j+1}_{t=1}\phi^{\de'_t}_{t-2}$ in $S'_{j+1,i}=S'_{j+1,i}(y,z,\phi_1,\dots,\phi_{j-1})\in \C\{y\}[z,\phi_1,\dots,\phi_{j-1}]$, $\de'_1>0$ and $\de'_t<n_{t-1}$ for $t=2,3,\dots, j+1$. \ms